 Darlene Solomon Award

-• Provide grant money to attend the 11th International Singapore Lipid Symposium that is co-sponsored by Agilent and/or FeMS.
-Application is open to scientists in the field of mass spectrometry, who identify as women.
+• Provide grant money to attend the 13th International Singapore Lipid Symposium that is co-sponsored by Agilent and/or FeMS.
+Application is open to women scientists in the field of mass spectrometry.

 • The scientist will also get an opportunity to spend time at the Agilent Global Solutions Development Center in Singapore, at the state-of-the-art facility alongside a senior Agilent scientist to gain hands-on experience with Agilent’s products and workflows serving life sciences and applied market space.
 In addition, the awardee will get an opportunity to engage with key female leaders within Agilent to gain coaching and career advice.